fimm-lundin/app-redcap/README.md

 12.)
 Within the RedCap installation steps click on the configuration checker link.

 13.)
-All but 3 fields should be green.
-One of the red fields is "Test 6" which is used for testing the cron job.
-Click on its link "Go to Cron Jobs page".
+Most of the fields should be green now and RedCap is ready to go!

 14.)
-On this page there is a link beneath "Trigger REDCap cron job in a web browser".
-Click it and the cron job will be triggered.

-15.)
 That's it!

 Notes:
-- Cronjob should work automatically, need to check this.
-Is related to subdirectory "redcap".
 - Folder permissions at 777 should generally be avoided.
 Necessary for RedCap?